 2. Am I required to attend?

-Orientation is not required but is highly recommended.
-You will be learning about vital resources the University has to offer, as well as the rules and regulations of the University, Orientation is one of the few times these things will be explained in great detail.
-Orientation is also the time that you receive your schedule.
-If you do not attend Orientation, you will not receive your schedule until after the final Orientation.
-Also, Orientation is fun!
-You will get to meet other students and hopefully form new friendships while you are here.
+Orientation is not required, but is highly recommended.
+You will learn about vital resources the University has to offer, as well as the rules and regulations of the University.
+Orientation is one of the few times these items will be explained in great detail.
+It is also the time that you receive your class schedule.
+If you do not attend Orientation, you will not receive your schedule until after the second Orientation.
+Also, Orientation provides an opportunity to meet other students and hopefully form new friendships while you are here!

 3. Do I have to attend both?